9 Subtle Signs You’re in a Toxic Relationship

-You feel a little queasy, or uneasy, around your partneriStock/champja
+You feel a little queasy, or uneasy, around your partner

 "Your body is smart," says relationship expert Sofia Milan.
 "If you were to eat poison, your body would immediately try to throw it up.
 If you get something in your eye, your eye starts tearing."
 Stressed?
 Your hair will fall out.
 Get it?
 So if you’re having physical issues like ulcers, throwing up, dizziness/passing out, chest pains, or new skin flare-ups, your body may be trying to get your attention.
+Physical illness often presents itself in people in toxic relationships.
 Milan says to ask yourself, what is the root cause of these ill feelings?
 They might be symptoms of garden-variety stress, but "if your partner, a friend, or co-worker is the person that comes to mind first, that is a sign that you need to give someone the boot or begin a conversation to mend the problem.”

 “Many couples thrive on high theatrics—screaming, accusations, hands, and words flying,” says psychiatrist Scott Haltzman, MD, author of the book The Secrets of Surviving Infidelity.
 “As long as there are not physical assaults, or so long as the words are not hateful or contemptuous, that's not necessarily a bad thing,” he notes.
 In fact, many couples like this are considered high expressers, says Dr. Haltzman, and they often report better sex lives than more mellow couples.
 “But, and it's a big but, their divorce rates are higher.”
-He says if your partner keeps lighting fireworks over your sea of tranquility, then that could be a sign of a destructive relationship.
+He says your partner lighting fireworks over your sea of tranquility is often characteristic of toxic relationships.
 These clues could signal you're headed for divorce.